Two of our long-term volunteers, Bex and Bethan, tell us about their camp story. They first met whilst volunteering at camp, and now they’re married!

 What are your hopes for the future of Over The Wall?

 Bex: Ever since I’ve been going to camp, the dream has been to have our own site!
-It means that we can reach more people and create more magic, and that can only expand the programme and do different things as well.
+It means that we can reach more people and create more magic, which will only help to expand the programme further and allow us to do different things to suit different needs.

 Bethan: It’ll be great to have our own site with purpose-built facilities.
 At the end of the day though, it’s about delivering a programme that’s adaptable.
 Some of the best times I’ve had at camp is an impromptu game of football.
 One year someone taught the blue team how to knit and they brought their knitting everywhere with them.
 What matters is we’re all together on a site that’s ours with a great team of people to deliver camp.